HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CustomLoginPortlet.md

 ## Introduction

-You may want to create a custom login portlet for HCL DX, if the base portlet is not in the format you want or if you want to add additional checking to the login.
-This article will tell you how to accomplish this and how to add user credentials to the credential vault upon login.
+HCL Digital Experience allows to create custom login portlets.
+You may want to use that, if the base portlet is not in the format you want, or if you want to add additional checking to the login.
+This article provides detailed steps showing how to build such a custom login portlet and how to add user credentials to the credential vault upon login.

 ## Instructions

-In HCL DX v8.5 and later, there is a portlet service that allows you to log into Portal.
+In HCL DX v8.5 and later, there is a portlet service that allows users to log into Portal.
 This service still takes advantage of the LoginUserAuth in the login process.
-You can also write your own Login portlet and handle any validation or processing before or after the login process.
+It is possible to develop a own login portlet and handle any validation or processing before or after the login process.

-To use this service with any IDE like Microsoft Visual Studio or Rational Application Developer (RAD), you must be sure to add the following to your build path as an external jar:
+To use this service with any IDE like Microsoft Visual Studio or Rational Application Developer (RAD), it is needed to add the following to the build path as an external jar:

 ```files
 wp.auth.cmd.jar
 wp.auth.base.jar
 ```

-You can find these two jar files in the `<PortalServer_root>\base\wp.auth.base\shared\app` and `<PortalServer_root>\base\wp.auth.cmd\shared\app` directories in your HCL Portal install.
+These two jar files can be found in the `<PortalServer_root>\base\wp.auth.base\shared\app` and `<PortalServer_root>\base\wp.auth.cmd\shared\app` directories of your HCL DX installation binaries.

 The first portlet service is the following: